 And lastly, since you’re either going to love or hate the locomotion in the game, I procrastinated with this opinion till the end.
 Detached’s locomotion is definitely going to appeal to VR locomotion purists – but that doesn’t mean it can’t be enjoyable.
 If you are a VR newbie – or don’t quite have your VR legs yet, then I really don’t recommend this game.
 Or at least go with the easier locomotion option and make it a sitting experience, since that seems to help a bit.
 It’s much less disorientating than Adr1ft, but it’s still somewhat of a doozy.

 Personally, I liked the easier locomotion option better.
 When trying the simulation mode, I found myself flying forward at a slanted angle or just flying in the wrong direction a lot of the time.
 Though I can already see some people choosing simulation mode as their preferred option.
-Because they’re more hardcore than me and all that.
+Because they’re more hardcore than I am and all that.

 So if you see yourself as a hardcore VR player and you’re really looking for a good VR experience, then check out Detached when it releases on May 18.